We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - does not have an odor or taste

-A 2015 study suggests that to get pain relief from CBD isolate, people may have to take much higher doses than other forms of CBD.
+A 2015 study suggests that to get pain relief from CBD isolate, people may have to take much higher doses than they would in the case of other forms of CBD.

 - not as refined as CBD isolate

 Full-spectrum CBD products contain all the compounds from a cannabis plant, including low doses of THC.
-This means that the ‘entourage effect’ is strongest in full-spectrum CBD products.
-It is also the most natural form of CBD because it undergoes less processing.
+This means that the entourage effect is strongest in full-spectrum CBD products.
+It is also the most natural form of CBD because it undergoes the least amount of processing.

-While full-spectrum products do contain THC, the Food and Drug Administration (FDA) stipulate that it must not contain more than
+While full-spectrum products contain THC, the Food and Drug Administration (FDA) stipulates that they must not contain more than

-- contains other cannabinoids and terpenes alongside CBD, so may produce the ‘entourage effect’
+- contains other cannabinoids and terpenes alongside CBD, so it may produce the entourage effect

 - trace amounts of THC